tkoyama010/sphinx-all-contributors/README.md

 ]
 ```

-2. Create a `.all-contributorsrc` file in your documentation source directory (or another location).
-This file should follow the [all-contributors](https://allcontributors.org/docs/en/format/specification) format.
-For example:
+1. Create a `.all-contributorsrc` file in your documentation source directory (or another location).
+You can create this file manually following the [all-contributors](https://allcontributors.org/docs/en/format/specification) format, or you can use the [all-contributors bot](https://allcontributors.org/docs/en/bot/overview) to automate this process and ensure that your contributor data is accurate and up-to-date.
+An example `.all-contributorsrc` file looks like this:

 ```json
 {